 Why is white vinegar used in this recipe?

-White vinegar is used to help react with the unsweetened cocoa powder which helps to give the cake its red color.
+White vinegar is used to help react with the unsweetened cocoa powder, which helps to give the cake its red color.
 Of course, red food coloring is also added to bump up that color.
-White vinegar is also used to help lend a hand in giving the cake it's light and tender texture.
+White vinegar is also used to help lend a hand in giving the cake its light and tender texture.

 Can I omit the white vinegar or use a substitute?